viamrobotics/canon/README.md

 Alternately, you can directly specify a command to be run.
 Ex: `canon make tests`

+### Exit Codes

+The exit code of canon (as of version 1.2.0) will normally reflect the exit code of the internal shell or command that was run.
+However, if an internal or docker error is encountered, the exit code will be 66.

 ### Arguments

 Run `canon -help` for a brief listing of arguments you can set via CLI.